-This can be edited by clicking on the Actions drop down menu and clicking Edit
+You can edit this by clicking on the Actions drop-down menu and clicking Edit

 3. Add users and assign subscription

-Go to My Services, Azure, Users from the left hand menu.
+Go to My Services, Azure, and Users from the left-hand menu.

 One user will automatically be created (this is the admin created when adding the tenant)